Apple keyboards: Apple Desktop Bus Keyboard (A9M0330)

 This was the first Apple keyboard to use the new Apple Desktop Bus (ADB) connector first seen on the Apple IIGS.
 Designed to be compatible with both the Macintosh and Apple product lines, it was the first to combine both the Macintosh command key and Apple II "open" Apple key legends.
+It was also the first Macintosh-compatible keyboard from Apple to have either an Escape key or a Control key, both already present on Apple II keyboards.

 Entirely Platinum gray in color (later Macintosh Plus keyboards had a platinum gray case with darker gray keys called "Smoke"), it was also the first to use Snow White design language that was similar to the Apple IIc.
 However, it duplicated the extended design established by the Plus.
 It was also the first to include an external power/reset button and an extra ADB port.

 Apple (Standard) Keyboard (M0116)

 Also known as the Apple Standard Keyboard, it was the first to officially use this name.
 Apple would later reuse the name for a series of successive keyboards.
 The Apple Keyboard was a more solid version of the Apple Desktop Bus Keyboard and optionally included with the Macintosh II and SE in 1987.
+(This shared layout with the A9M0330 meant that it retained the Escape and Control keys introduced by that keyboard, as did the M0115 Apple Extended Keyboard and subsequent Macintosh keyboards.)

 The heftier design solidified visually the power performance embodied by the upgraded Macs.
 Aside from weight the main difference was the significantly thicker frame width.
 It was the first keyboard to be sold separately from the system, giving the customer a choice of the basic or advanced keyboards offered by Apple.